Gauri-y4/Prompt_Engineering_Portfolio/Gauri__PromptEngineering.md

 ---
 ### 1.3 Role and Context Analysis

-Adding a role and context to prompts significantly improved the quality and specificity of Claude's outputs across all three scenarios.
+Adding a role and context to prompts significantly improves the quality and specificity of Claude's outputs for all three scenarios.
 In Scenario A, assigning the role of an enthusiastic science teacher and providing context about the child's existing knowledge of atoms produced a rich narrative with a clear audience in mind, rather than a generic explanation.
 In Scenario B, framing Claude as a career coach writing for a specific person with a specific reason for declining transformed a template-style email into something that felt genuinely personal and ready to use.
-Across both scenarios, role assignment gave Claude a consistent voice and perspective to write from, while context setting anchored the output in real-world details — together, these two techniques consistently produced more targeted, polished, and human-feeling results.
+For both scenarios, role assignment gave Claude a consistent voice and perspective to write from, while context setting anchored the output in real-world details — together, these two techniques consistently produced more targeted, polished, and human-feeling results.

 ---
 ## Part 2: Temperature & Parameter Control